The Neutral Bay houses of Stacey Arthur Neave

-There are at least five buildings in North Sydney associated with William Hardy Wilson and/or his partner Stacey Arthur Neave.
+There are at least five buildings in North Sydney associated with Stacey Arthur Neave who, with his partner of William Hardy Wilson, pioneered the Georgian Revival architecture on Sydney's north shore.

 The earliest is the cottage, ‘Walden’, built for Miss Mary Davey (sometimes spelled Davy) at the corner of Wycombe and Kurraba Road, formerly 73 Kurraba Road and now 23a Wycombe Road.